m1k1o/neko/README.md

     wget https://raw.githubusercontent.com/nurdism/neko/master/docker-compose.yaml
     sudo docker-compose up -d
     ```
-5. Visit the IP address of the droplet in your browser and login, the default password is `neko`
+5. Visit the IP address server in your browser and login, the default password is `neko`

 > 💡 **Protip**: Run `nano docker-compose.yaml` to edit the settings, then press *ctrl+x* to exit and save the file.